 Hiring Managers in corporations, large consultancy companies, and public institutions love to hear this statement.
 It strongly suggests that you prefer to stick around and develop your career with one employer rather than seek adrenaline by often changing employers.

 And at the same time, you are not a sloth trying to chill somewhere until retirement — you are ambitious and willing to challenge yourself with new tasks, build your competencies, and climb the ladder.

 That’s exactly the motivation profile that they need in their organization!
 Today, it has become a norm to change jobs every 20-4 years, especially in tech.
 However, hiring managers are not looking for tourists who jump jobs and companies and collect positions like gloves.
-Once they invest in you, they would prefer to have you around for longer so that the investment has a chance to pay off.
+Once they invest in you and your professional training, they would prefer to have you around for longer so that the investment has a chance to pay off.

 At the same time, they love to hear that you have a growth mindset and you are eager to go for challenging projects.
 The essence of growth is a challenge so a lifelong learner and novelty seeker is always welcome on board.